 If reviewing products in Worldview, please note that Worldview shows a composited view of overlapping swath granules: for a given day, the Corrected (or Land Surface) Reflectance layers will show just one - of potentially a few - overlapping MODIS images (for a given sensor: Terra or Aqua), when swaths overlap, towards the poles.
-It is possible that water detections for a true flood (or for a false positive) are coming from imagery that is not actually visible in Worldview.
-E.g., those water detections could be from a swath that was superseded in the mosaicking process to generate the Corrected (or Land Surface) Reflectance imagery in Worldview; when swath data overlaps, the data with view angle closest to nadir is selected for the imagery mosaic.
-If of interest, the individual granules are viewable at: https://lance3.modaps.eosdis.nasa.gov/imagery-apps/swaths (be sure to select MODIS Aqua or Terra, as VIIRS imagery is the default setting).
-Note the granules on that site are not mapped to a projection, so can appear quite distorted.
-Swath imagery may be available in a future release of Worldview, which will provide an easier browsing experience, and allow direct comparison to the flood product.
+It is possible that water detections for a true flood (or for a false positive) are coming from imagery that is not visible in the Worldview composite.
+E.g., those water detections could be from a swath that was superseded in the mosaicking process to generate the displayed Corrected (or Land Surface) Reflectance imagery; when swath data overlaps, the data with view angle closest to nadir is generally selected for the imagery mosaic Swath imagery may be available in a future release of Worldview, which will provide an easier browsing experience, and allow direct comparison to the flood product.